-Maputo (Mozambique) - The Government of Norway and the United Nations Office on Drugs and Crime (UNODC) signed an agreement on 11 June on Norway's contribution of NOK 17,000,000 (USD 1.7 million) for over a period of three years.
+Maputo (Mozambique), 11 June 2020 – The Government of Norway and the United Nations Office on Drugs and Crime (UNODC) signed an agreement today on Norway's contribution of NOK 17,000,000 (USD 1.7 million) for over a period of three years.
 This funding will support sustainable presence of the UNODC in Mozambique and the implementation of the “Maputo Roadmap” especially in the areas of terrorism prevention and the fight against corruption.

-The agreement was signed by the UNODC Country Representative, Cesar Guedes, and the Ambassador of Norway, Aud Marit Wiig.
-The event was also attended through videoconference by Miwa Kato, Director of the Division for Operations, Masood Karimipour, Chief of the Terrorism Prevention Branch of the Division for Treaty Affairs, and Zhuldyz Akisheva, UNODC Regional Representative for Southern Africa.
+The agreement was signed by the UNODC Country Representative, Mr. Cesar Guedes, and the Ambassador of Norway, H.E.
+Aud Marit Wiig.
+The event was also attended through videoconference by Ms. Miwa Kato, Director of the Division for Operations, Mr. Masood Karimipour, Chief of the Terrorism Prevention Branch of the Division for Treaty Affairs, and Ms. Zhuldyz Akisheva, UNODC Regional Representative for Southern Africa.

 According to Ambassador Wiig, the Norwegians were “happy to collaborate with the establishment of the UNODC in Mozambique and recognized the important contribution the organization can provide through its technical capacity and expertise to the country”.

 Mr. Cesar Guedes stated that “Norway has always been an important partner of both the UN and the Mozambican Government, and this support shows its deep knowledge and sensibility towards the Mozambican needs”.

 Mozambique has been facing major challenges in recent years, such as the escalation of the conflict in Cabo Delgado, the intensification of illicit trafficking through the Mozambique Channel, the humanitarian consequences of the 2019 Tropical Cyclones Idai and Kenneth and, more recently, the pandemic of COVID-19.